eskevv/first-light/README.md

 ensures that maps can be quickly displayed on the screen with minimal effort, and the API provides methods to be more felxible with how tiles are rendered.

 Note: It is up to you to store the actual textures, (preferably to cache them by tileset name).
 As a standalone library, FirstLight doesn't do any of the actual rendering, but provides an interface to all of the necessary tmx data.
+This versatility means you can use it with popular game engines like Unity3D, Godot, or CryEngine.

 **Tile Structure**